jduck/lk-reducer/README.md

 the source tree.
 The possible statuses are **A**ccessed, **U**ntouched, or **G**enerated.

-You could delete all the unaccessed files and directories:
+You could delete all the untouched files and directories:

 ```console
 dev:0:msm$ grep ^U lk-reducer.out | cut -c 3- | xargs rm -vf "$F"